Contact:

 Application areas and typical use cases

 Remaining strip-out is closely connected with the application areas of concrete demolition and special demolition, building gutting and cutting, rock excavation and tunnel construction, natural stone extraction, as well as special deployments.
 Its precision makes it the interface between dismantling and structural removal.
+It is frequently specified in occupied buildings, heritage contexts, and plant environments with strict operational constraints.

 Concrete demolition and special demolition